-ICCES allows attorneys to e-file into civil, domestic, water, probate, and appellate court (Court of Appeals and Supreme Court) cases.
+ICCES allows attorneys to e-file into civil, criminal (in limited districts), domestic, water, probate, and appellate court (Court of Appeals and Supreme Court) cases.
 ICCES also currently allows pro se users to e-file small claims cases in Adams and Jefferson counties

 Need technical support?
 Please send your issues to firstname.lastname@example.org or call 1-855-CO-ICCES (1-855-264-2237).